9 best AI voice agents for customer support (2026 buyer’s guide)

 Key features:

-- Outcome-based pricing (pay only for successfully resolved cases)
+- Outcome-based pricing (pay only for successfully resolved voice cases or defined outcomes)

 - Lifelike, interruption-friendly voice tuned for natural conversational flow